remigijusj/wtf-tools/README.md

 class MyClass
   def run_something
     WTF.sql %q{SELECT * FROM `my_records` WHERE `attribute`='value' AND `etc`}
+    WTF.sql %q{UPDATE `my_records` SET `some_values`=NULL}
     # lots of code
   end
 end
 ```

-This will add a WTF?-style dump in default location, containing stacktrace from the location where given SQL statement was generated.
-SQL ic checked as exact string equality.
+This will add a `WTF?`-style dump in the default location, containing stacktrace where given SQL statement was generated.
+SQL must match exactly as strings.

 ---